Nirekron/Seema_Gang-LethalCompany/Seema/BepInEx/plugins/BunyaPineTree-ModelReplacementAPI/README.md

 - Dropping dead players with a viewmodel can result in unexpected results

 ## Changelog
+	- v2.4.12
+		- Thanks to 1A3Dev for fixing MoreCompany cosmetic visability issues.
+	- v2.4.11
+		- Rebuilt with latest version of MoreCompany
 	- v2.4.10
 		- Your honour, I plead oopsie daisies.
 	- v2.4.9